Directed Ramsey number for trees: Ramsey number on the complete directed graph

 Note that if $ab$ is coloured $k$, then $\alpha_{k-1} < \beta_{k-1}$.
 Indeed, clearly $\alpha_i \le \beta_i$ for every $i \in [k-1]$.
 Let $i$ be maximal such that $\alpha_i < \beta_i$ (note that such $i$ exists, as otherwise $a = b$).
 Then if $i \le k-2$, the edge $ab$ would have been coloured by step $i + 1 \le k - 1$, a contradiction.

-Let $P$ be a monochromatic path; denote the colour of its edges by $i$.
+Let $P$ be a monochromatic directed path; denote the colour of its edges by $i$.
 If $i = 1$, then the first coordinate of the vertices of the path (strictly) decreases along the edges of the path, hence $|P| \le n$.
-If $1 < i < k$, then along the path the $i$-th coordinates decrease and the $(i - 1)$-th coordinates increase, and at least one strictly.
+If $1 < i < k$, then along the path the $i$-th coordinates decrease and the $(i - 1)$-th coordinates increase, and at least one strictly decreases or increases.
 Hence $|P| \le 2n-1$.
 Finally, if $i = k$, then the $k-1$-coordinates strictly increase along the path, hence $|P| \le n$.

 Let $G_1$ and $G_2$ be two disjoint copies of the above example.
-Colour all edges from $G_1$ to $G_2$ by colour $1$, and colour all edges from $G_2$ to $G_1$ by colour $k$, to obtain a $k$-colouring of $\dircomp{m}$, where $m = 2n^{k-1}$, without monchromatic paths of length $2n$.
-Note that everything up to now works for $k=2$ as well.
+Colour all edges from $G_1$ to $G_2$ by colour $1$, and colour all edges from $G_2$ to $G_1$ by colour $k$.
+The resulting graph, which we denote by $G$, is a $k$-colouring of $\dircomp{m}$, where $m = 2n^{k-1}$, without monchromatic paths of order $2n+1$.

 Finally, another factor of $2$ can be gained as follows.
-Let $G$ denote the last example for $k-1$ colours, where $k\ge 3$; so $|G| = 2n^{k-2}$ and there is no monochromatic path of length $2n$.
-Note that each of the colours of $G$ is acyclic.
-We obtain a graph $H$, by replacing each vertex $u$ of $G$ by a set $S_u$ of size $2n$, and colouring edges from $S_u$ to $S_v$ according to the colour of $uv$ in $G$ if $u$ and $v$ differ, and we colour the edges inside each $S_u$ by colour $k$.
-We thus obtain a $k$-colouring of $\dircomp{m}$ for $m = 4n^{k-1}$, and it is easy to see that there is no monochromatic path of length $2n$ in this colouring.
-Proposition \ref{prop:low-paths} easily follows, by replacing $2n$ by $n$. \end{proof}
+Note that each of the colours of $G$ spans an acyclic graph.
+Let $H$ be a complete directed graph of order $4n^k$ obtained by replacing each vertex $u$ of $G$ by a set $S_u$ of size $2n$.
+Colour edges inside $S_u$ by colour $k+1$, and for distinct $u, v$ colour the edges from $S_u$ to $S_v$ according to the colour of $uv$ in $G$. $H$ is a $(k+1)$-coloured complete graph of order $4n^k$ which contains no monochromatic path of order $2n+1$ in this colouring, as desired. \end{proof}